Firewall Software TrustMap

 The cost of firewalls can vary from free (for personal use) to significant sums of money for enterprise firewalls.
 Firewalls are often on-premise appliances, but can also be purchased as software which must be installed on a server, or as a cloud service.
 The range of pricing models is broad making it difficult to compare across vendors.
 However, an enterprise firewall may cost upwards of $30,000, depending on capability and type.

-Palo Alto next-generation firewalls classify all traffic, including encrypted traffic, based on application, application function, user and content.
-Users can create security policies, resulting in enablement of applications.
-This lets only authorized users run sanctioned applications, reducing...
+Palo Alto next-generation firewalls classify all traffic, including encrypted and internal traffic, based on application, application function, user and content.
+Users can create security policies to enable only authorized users to run sanctioned applications.

-The VM-Series is a virtualized form factor of Palo Alto next-generation firewall that can be deployed in a range of private and public cloud computing environments based on technologies from VMware®, Amazon® Web Services, Microsoft®, Citrix®, and KVM.
-The VM-Series natively analyzes all...
+The VM-Series is a virtualized form of Palo Alto next-generation firewall that can be deployed in a range of cloud environments.
+The VM-Series natively analyzes all traffic in a single pass to determine the application identity, the content within, and the user identity.